 But the whale shark of Balicasag does not run away.
-He lets us get close, our noisy and twinkling bubbles do not seem to intimidate him.
-He quietly performs large voltes near the reef and the school of jacks, not too deep, between 8 and 18 meters, leaving us all the time to admire it, during about twenty minutes.
+He lets us approach it, our noisy and shimmering bubbles don't seem to intimidate him.
+It quietly performs large turns near the reef and the school of jacks, not too deep, between 8 and 18 meters, leaving us free to admire it for a good twenty minutes.

-This giant must be about 7-8 meters long.
-He swims without hurrying, but we have to fin hard to keep up with his pace.
-Our tanks are quickly emptied, so we have to leave it behind with regret, but we go up to the surface with stars in our eyes...
+This giant must be 7-8 meters long.
+He swims in no hurry, but we have to swim hard to keep up with his pace.
+Our air bottles are quickly emptied, so we have to abandon it reluctantly, but we go back up with stars in our eyes...